 How much does it cost to install a new heating system?

-Ground Zero is proud to service Gilbert, AZ and surrounding areas, and we know it can be a huge decision to install a new heating system.
-With national averages ranging from $4,000 to almost $10,000 every home and business is different.
+Ground Zero HVAC is proud to Arizona and surrounding areas, and we know it can be a huge decision to install a new heating system.
 Our Ground Zero technicians are expertly trained in HVAC systems and are fully background checked and drug tested, so you can feel safe in your home or business when we visit.
 We can help you make the best decision for your next heating system install, and we’re ready and willing to satisfy all concerns our customers may have.
 Our goal is a customer for life.
 This support is as important as what system you install in your home: will the company who installed it be there for you if you have problems?
-Ground Zero is family operated and been in the Gilbert, AZ area for 20+ years.
+Ground Zero is family owned & operated.
 We’re not going anywhere, and we’re not looking to leave any customer high and dry.
 We are here for you!

 What type of heating is a gas furnace?

 Gas furnaces source their heat from burning natural gas, which heats the air in the furnace and then forces the air through ductwork into individual rooms.
 This is most commonly referred to as forced air.
 Initially, your thermostat will communicate with your furnace what the desired temperature should be, then the system will ignite and begin to heat the air for delivery into your home or business.
 This type of furnace is known to save owners money and heat their homes and businesses more effectively and efficiently.

 How does an electric furnace work?